The Daily Telegraph

 Rheumatoid arthritis is an inflammatory, autoimmune disorder, which affects approximately one per of the population and is more common in women of childbearing age.

 It usually presents in a symmetrical fashion, with inflammation of small joints of the hands, wrists and feet, although any peripheral joint may be affected eg knees, ankles, elbows etc. The immune system literally starts to attack its own host body, and the ‘target tissue’ is synovium, the fine cellular lining of the joints, rather than the bones themselves.
-The attack causes fluid, inflammatory cytokines (signalling molecules) and defence white cells, to be drawn into the affected joints, and the fine synovial lining started to layer up.
+The attack causes fluid, inflammatory proteins (signalling molecules) and defence white cells, to be drawn into the affected joints, and the fine synovial lining started to layer up.
 This causes joint swelling, pain and reduced movement.
 It appears to be a faulty defence mechanism, which fails to switch off.

 The whole aim of treating rheumatoid disease is to get the joint inflammation under control, as quickly as possible, before joint damage and deformity occurs.
 If this can be achieved, the pain and swelling will go away, and the patient goes into a ‘drug induced’ remission.
 The doctor will tailor the drug treatment to achieve the least possible joint inflammation, and try to return the patient’s joints to the level of function that was present before disease onset.

-To achieve this, rheumatology specialists, use drugs to modify and control the faulty immune response, The first three months are key, to control inflammation within joints.
+To achieve this, rheumatology specialists, use drugs to modify and control the faulty immune response, The first few months are key, to control inflammation within joints.
 If you can treat and reverse that stage, then you’re on your way to getting back to a person, who can function normally, as they did before they got the arthritis and joint damage will be avoided.
 This is the goal with everyone.

-Simple blood tests, such as a CRP (C-reactive protein test, showing the level of inflammation) and anti-CCP antibodies/ rheumatoid factor can be very helpful to make the diagnosis.
+Simple blood tests, such as inflammatory markers e.g. a CRP (C-reactive protein test, showing the level of inflammation) and anti-CCP antibodies/ rheumatoid factor can be very helpful to make the diagnosis.
 However, some sufferers show normal results in the early stages, which is where clinical expertise, from a Rheumatologist and doctors experienced at seeing the typical RA ‘picture’, is invaluable.

 The other quick and helpful test is to use ultrasound scanning on the affected joints.
 Ultrasound is very sensitive and accurate at picking up early disease, and is non invasive.
 These tests may be requested from your GP if the symptoms and signs fit with the pattern of RA.
 Once these have been carried out, or if there is strong clinical suspicion, urgent referral into an ‘early inflammatory arthritis clinic’ should be made by your GP.
 The early inflammatory arthritis clinics will aim to see suitable patients within 3 weeks of referral.